The CCL June Conference & Lobby Day

 Are walk-in registrations accepted?

 Yes, you can walk-in to the conference and register.
 We can accept credit/debit cards, and personal checks only.
-Registration prices are $179 for conference registration (includes June 11-12), $30 for student/low income conference registration (includes June 11-12), and $25 to add on a Saturday Seminar (includes June 10).
-Walk in registration only includes conference sessions; walk in registrants will not receive a lobby day schedule.
+Registration prices are $199 for conference registration or $35 for student conference registration.
+Walk-in registration includes conference sessions July 20-21 only; walk-in registrants will NOT receive a lobby day schedule for July 22nd.

 What is the COVID-19 guidance for this conference?